 A Chapter by Chapter Review of Girl, Stop Apologizing by Rachel Hollis

 The subtitle of Girl, Stop Apologizing is “A Shame-Free Plan For Embracing and Achieving Your Goals,” so I approached the book as encouragement for entrepreneurs.
 It is for women who want to start businesses and make money.
-The second behavior Hollis suggests adopting is “choose one dream and go all in.”
+The third behavior Hollis suggests is “embrace your ambition.”